thingsinjars/Bootstrapper/README.md

 Use a template (creates a new folder containing the template files):

     mmarcon@wallace$ bootstrapper use

+## Autocomplete

+Add the following line to your `.bash_profile` to enable autocompletion of bootstrapper commands:

+    source ~/.bootstrapper/bootstrapper-completion.bash

 ## Details
 Bootstrapper stores all the data into `$HOME/.bootstrapper`.